SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

   file1.write("\n")
 file1.close()
 ```

 So, that's just one episode done.
 We can do similarly for the others too.
-The full notebook is [here](https://github.com/SOUMEE2000/Natural-Language-Processing/blob/main/Created%20Datasets/Blackadder_webScraping.ipynb) and the dataset I created is [here](https://www.kaggle.com/soumee2000/blackadderfullscriptsrowan-atkinson)
+The full notebook is [here](https://github.com/SOUMEE2000/Natural-Language-Processing/blob/main/Created%20Datasets/Blackadder_webScraping.ipynb).

+The dataset I created is [here](https://www.kaggle.com/soumee2000/blackadderfullscriptsrowan-atkinson).